akdev93/filevault/README.md

 # filevault
-This is an encrypted vault to stash away files.
+This is an encrypted vault to secure your files.
 Written python, it uses 7z to compress and encrypts files using a unique key for each file.
 If you don't want to back up your data on the cloud, this could be a solution for you.
-Please give it a try
+Please give it a try.

+   * You can create as many vaults as you desire.
+You are only limited by storage.
+   * A vault can be opened using a `master` key. _(The master key needs to be secured)_
+   * The size of the keys used to encrypt the files can be configured

 ## Tools and frameworks used